Powerlearnproject/se-day1-assignment-Fxroyalempres/README.md

  *Implement security* practices such as authentication, authorization, and encryption to protect users' information.

-Identify and describe at least three key milestones in the evolution of software engineering.
+## Identify and describe at least three key milestones in the evolution of software engineering.

-mastering complexity
-Mastering process
-Mastering machine
+*Mastering Complexity* - Early software development encountered hurdles owing to rising complexity.
+To successfully manage complexity, engineers developed structured programming and modular design.

+*Mastering process* - The use of structured software development approaches, such as the Software Development Life Cycle (SDLC) and Agile, increased efficiency and reliability.

+*Mastering machine* - Improvements in computer hardware and software, such as compilers, operating systems, and programming languages, made software development more accessible and powerful.

-List and briefly explain the phases of the Software Development Life Cycle.
+## List and briefly explain the phases of the Software Development Life Cycle.

- planning - this is the first step, you identify the software requirement or purpose and scope. requirement analysis -secondly, you then identify the final user specification. design - thirdly, you build the framework. coding - forth, you convert your software design into tangible code. testing - lastly, examine the software for any bugs and glitches
+*planning* - this is the first step, establish the project's scope, software needs, and objectives.

+ *Requirement analysis* -secondly, Collect and analyze user needs to identify functional and non-functional requirements.

+*Design* - thirdly,Create software architecture and system components, including UI/UX and database structure.

+*Coding* - forth, you convert your software design into tangible code, using programming languages.

+ *Testing* - lastly, Identify and resolve defects to ensure the software functions properly and satisfies requirements.

+*Deployment* - Release the software to users, either in a gradual method or all at once.

+*Maintenance* - updates, fixes errors, and improves the product over time based on user feedback.

-Compare and contrast the Waterfall and Agile methodologies.
+## Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-Waterfall methodology - it has a Linear and sequential procedure, as each phase is completed before moving on.
+*Waterfall methodology* - it follows a Linear and sequential procedure, where each phase is completed before moving on to the next.
 - There is Low flexibility, as changes are hard to incorporate once a phase is complete.
- - Customers' feedback comes late, after the product is developed.
+ - Customers' feedback comes late, after the product is fully developed.
  - Testing is done at the end of the development process.

+### Example scenario where waterfall is appropriate:

+- Large-scale projects having clearly specified needs, such as government contracts or infrastructure projects
+- When the scope and requirements are fixed and only minor adjustments are expected

-Agile methodology - it is Iterative and incremental, with multiple cycles (sprints).
+*Agile methodology* - it is Iterative and incremental, using multiple cycles (sprints).
 - It has a high flexibility and adapts to changing requirements.
 - Regular customer feedback is incorporated into every sprint.
 - Testing is continuous and done after each iteration.

+### Example scenario where Agile is appropriate:

+- Software development projects in which needs can change often.

+- Startups and fast-paced industries require rapid development and iteration.

+- Mobile and online applications require frequent upgrades based on user feedback.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+## Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 Software Developer - develops applications,programs and systems using programming languages and frameworks.
  - Maintains and updates software to keep it functional.